 How many schools invited you for an interview?

 I applied to two schools.
-Mississippi State University and UGA.
+Mississippi State veterinary school and UGA.
 I got an interview at Mississippi (UGA does not do interviews).

 How many of those gave you an acceptance letter?